tunecino/yii2-nested-rest/README.md

 ]
 ```

-To understand how it works, I think it would be better explained within a practical example:
+To explain how it works, lets better go through an example:

 If within the previous configurations we expect `team` and `player` to share a *one-to-many* relationship while  `player` and `skill` shares a *many-to-many* relation within a junction table and having an extra column called `level` in that junction table then this extension may help achieving the following HTTP requests: